 "I can tell from the blood tests that we do, even when a patient changes brands or lessens or stops a supplement that they have been taking.
 And yes, I think I make great supplements, but in the book, I send people to Costco or Trader Joe's if they like.
 It's that important.
 I give a detailed list where you can get these cheap in my book.
 Costco, Trader Joe's, and Vitacost are all great choices.
 Of course, I'd love to welcome you to GundryMD.com too.

-"There are numerous vegan/algal DHA 'fish oil' supplements for vegans.
-Take 1000 milligrams a day.
+"There are numerous vegan/algal DHA 'fish oil' supplements.
+Take 1,000 milligrams a day.
 I can't tell you how many of my vegan patients are so depleted in this brain-making supplement.
 You cannot, I repeat, you cannot make DHA or EPA from flaxseed oil.

 "MCT oil has been shown to promote weight loss compared to olive oil.
 It also helps people in my practice with diabetes, dementia, and cancer.
 I recommend one tablespoon three times a day for these conditions.
 But be careful: Some people develop diarrhea if they start too quickly.
 Most brands are equivalent despite what some really good marketers (who are my friends) may tell you."

 To learn more about Gundry's approach and how to introduce a lectin-free diet, shop his best-selling book and cookbook below: